WASHINGTON STATE NEW TRAINING AND CREDENTIALS

 While you can use these classes for STARS credit as well, you may have other staff that simply need their 10 hours of STARS training.
 For every 5 CDA training packages you order, we'll throw in a 10 hour STARS package FREE!
 For more information, please contact us or call us at 253.277.1939 to get started!

-New providers will still be required to complete the 30 hour Child Care Basics course within the first 3 months.
+New providers will still be required to complete the 30 hour Child Care Basics course before becoming licensed and being unsupervised around children.

 For more information, here are some additional resources: